Takeshi Kitano: Comedy career and success

 In the 1970s, he formed a comedy duo with his friend Nirō Kaneko (also called Kiyoshi Kaneko).
-They took on the stage names Beat Takeshi1 and Beat Kiyoshi; together referring to themselves as Two Beat (ツービート, Tsū Bīto).
+They took on the stage names Beat Takeshi and Beat Kiyoshi; together referring to themselves as Two Beat (ツービート, Tsū Bīto).
 This sort of duo comedy, known as manzai in Japan, usually features a great deal of high-speed back-and-forth banter between the two performers.
 Kiyoshi played the straight man (tsukkomi) against Takeshi's funny man (boke).
 In 1976, they performed on television for the first time and became a success, propelling their act onto the national stage.
 The reason for their popularity had much to do with Kitano's material, which was much more risqué than traditional manzai.
 The targets of his jokes were often the socially vulnerable, including the elderly, the handicapped, the poor, children, women, the ugly and the stupid.
 Complaints to the broadcaster led to censorship of some of Kitano's jokes and the editing of offensive dialogue.
 Kitano confirmed in a video interview that he was forbidden to access the NHK studios for five years for having exposed his body during a show when it was totally forbidden.

 Although Two Beat was one of the most successful acts of its kind during the late 1970s and early 1980s, Kitano decided to go solo and the duo was dissolved.
 Together with Sanma Akashiya and Tamori, Kitano is said to be one of the "Big Three" television comedians (owarai tarento) of Japan.
 Some autobiographical elements relating to his manzai career can be found in his 1996 film Kids Return.
 Beat Kiyoshi has a bit part in Kitano's 1999 film Kikujiro, as "Man at the Bus Stop".
 Kitano had also become a popular television host.
 Takeshi's Castle was a game show hosted by Kitano in the 1980s, featuring slapstick-style physical contests.
 It was broadcast years later in the United States under the title Most Extreme Elimination Challenge, with Takeshi renamed "Vic Romano".